Snoop Dogg: 1993–1996: Murder trial and acquittal

 While recording Doggystyle in August 1993, Snoop Dogg was arrested and charged with first-degree murder in connection with the shooting death of Philip Woldermariam, a member of a rival gang, who was actually killed by Snoop Dogg's bodyguard, McKinley Lee, aka Malik.
-Snoop Dogg had been temporarily living in an apartment complex in the Palms neighborhood in the West Los Angeles region, in the intersection of Vinton Avenue and Woodbine Streetthe location of the shooting.
+Snoop Dogg had been temporarily living in an apartment complex in the Palms neighborhood in the West Los Angeles region, at the intersection of Vinton Avenue and Woodbine Streetthe location of the shooting.
 Both men were charged with murder, as Snoop Dogg was purportedly driving the vehicle from which the gun was fired.
 Johnnie Cochran defended them.
 Both Snoop Dogg and his bodyguard were acquitted on February 20, 1996.
 In February 2024, the case was sealed.

 1998–2010: Misdemeanor marijuana charges

-Snoop Dogg has also been arrested and fined three times for misdemeanor possession of marijuana: in Los Angeles in 1998; Cleveland, Ohio in 2001; and Sierra Blanca, Texas, in 2010.
+Snoop Dogg has also been arrested and fined three times for misdemeanor possession of marijuana: in Los Angeles in 1998; Cleveland, Ohio, in 2001; and Sierra Blanca, Texas, in 2010.